2015–16 Gonzaga Bulldogs men's basketball team: Schedule

 Gonzaga's non-conference schedule included home games against Arizona, UCLA, Montana, Northern Arizona, Mount St. Mary's, and Saint Martin's.
 Gonzaga played true road games at SMU and Washington State, and also faced off with Pittsburgh in the Armed Forces Classic in Okinawa, Japan.
 The Zags were invited to play in the Battle 4 Atlantis, where they played against three of the following in the Bahamas: Syracuse, UConn, Texas, Michigan, Texas A&M, Washington, and Charlotte.
 Gonzaga also played Tennessee in the 13th annual Battle in Seattle at KeyArena.
 Gonzaga played 18 conference games (home-and-home) during the season.
-Gonzaga will be featured on the ESPN networks at least 14 times in 2015–16.
-The WCC Tournament will feature 5 games televised on the ESPN networks.
+Gonzaga was featured on the ESPN networks at least 14 times in 2015–16.
+The WCC Tournament featured five games televised on the ESPN networks.